Mikiped00/backup/README.md

 # Backup
-Shell script to backup user's /home directory in GNU/Linux distros
+Shell script to backup user's /home directory in GNU/Linux distros.

 ## What is it? 📖
 <p align="justify">The script carries out a backup of /home directory of one or more users, depending on the arguments that it receives.
 It copies all the files and subdirectories located from the <b>/home</b> directory, excluding hidden files.
 The backup will be stored in a <b>.tar.gz</b> file in <b>/tmp</b> directory, and its name will be <i>username_date.tar.gz</i>.
 The date format will be <i>YYYY_MM_DD</i>.</p>